idiap/icassp-oov-recognition/README.md

+If you have questions send an email to rab014 (at) gmail.com !

 # icassp-oov-recognition

 This has data and code related to the paper accepted at ICASSP21 "A comparison of methods for OOV-word recognition on a new Public Dataset":